interstice1234/newreligiondata.github.io/README.md

 - `_sass/`: Stylesheets
 - `images/`: Image assets

-## Key Features

-- Project documentation
-- Timeline of project activities
-- Public outreach resources
-- Publication archive
-- Contact and collaboration information

 ## Contact

-For any questions or support, please contact the project team through the website's contact form.

----

 This website is maintained by the "New Religiosity and the Digital Study of Eudaimonia" project team.
+For any questions or support, please contact the project team at: stephen.christopher@kcl.ac.uk